akashmuhammadabrrar/A10-tulip-B10-client/README.md

 ## Summary And Purposes

 This website is made for campaigning for several entrepreneurship.
 If anybody need to receive donation or giving donation they can do it here.
-The user need to create an account first then he/she can adding their campaigns and giving donate as well.
+The user need to create an account first then he/she can adding their campaigns and giving donate as well.User can update read and delete a campaign.

 ### Key Features Uses To Build This Project